Welcome to today's edition of the Rush 24-7 podcast.

 But O'Keefe has brilliantly exposed the fallacy in not requiring a photo ID, which one of these things, everybody with a modicum of common sense understands this.

-If you support photo ID to vote, you're a racist.
+But because the charge is racism, if you demand one, if you support photo ID to vote, you're a racist.

-It quells people's energy on it, shuts them down, and they don't want to push the issue because nobody wants to be called a racist.
+It shuts them down, and they don't want to push the issue because nobody wants to be called a racist.

-Just too many people without the curve.
+There's just too many people without the courage.

 Were you able to hear what the poll workers said?